 When and where are hearings held?

 Hearings take place during regular business hours – Monday through Friday between 8AM and 4PM.
-Hearings take place in Hullihen Hall (the building in which the Office of Student Conduct is located).
+For Fall semester 2020, all hearing will be conducted via Zoom.

 How will I know if I am required to attend a hearing?

 If you are required at a hearing, you will be notified via e-mail.
 The hearing notice will include the time, date and location of the hearing.
-It will also include the names of all the charged students who requested a hearing (meaning they denied responsibility for the violation(s) during their pre-hearing).
-If a student you documented is not listed on the hearing notice, it is most likely the student accepted responsibility during the pre-hearing.
+It will also include the names of all the charged students who requested a hearing (meaning they denied responsibility for the violation(s) during their case intake meeting).
+If a student you documented is not listed on the hearing notice, it is most likely the student accepted responsibility during the case intake meeting.